kline7/MasterMind/README.md

 If a digit(#) in the users guess is correct in the wrong position "[ # ] : -" will be printed for that digit.

 Test Cases for Input:
-Null/ Empty input                             - Invalid 2 Number input(20)                            - Invalid
+Null/ Empty input                             - Invalid, 2 Number input(20)                            - Invalid,
-3 Number input(301)                           - Invalid
+3 Number input(301)                           - Invalid,
-4 Number input(4555)                          - Valid
+4 Number input(4555)                          - Valid,
-4 Number input number out of range(1-6)(7123) - Invalid
+4 Number input number out of range(1-6)(7123) - Invalid,
-Random letters (a, aa, ajkk, aaihq)           - Invalid 5 number input(12345)                         - Invalid
+Random letters (a, aa, ajkk, aaihq)           - Invalid, 5 number input(12345)                         - Invalid,